 - Be true to your DNA, but also experiment.
 When it comes to writing as well as marketing, you need to be true to your own passions and skills.
 But you also need to experiment as you may not even know what you enjoy yet.
 I was very apprehensive about video.
 I think many of us are (is this just a girl thing?).
 I worried about what people would think of me and how I looked and then I just tried it.
 I started off with a ‘proper' video camera and planned it all out.
 Now I have a iPod NaNo video and just do 1 take and load it to YouTube, although I do prepare what I want to say first.

 - Don't betray that trust once it is built.
-Think about authors you love and who you trust to produce books you love every time.
+Think about the authors you love and who you trust to produce books you love every time.
 Do you feel betrayed if they step outside the bounds of that relationship?
 Absolutely.
-So if you start to build a a following then respect them and don't betray their trust.
+So if you start to build a following then respect them and don't betray their trust.
 People come to expect what you give, so keep on giving it and they will continue to come and to buy.

-- “Social benefit occurs as a by-product of being a good citizen, a useful person and a valuable resource.
+- “Social benefit occurs as a by-product of being a good citizen, a useful person, and a valuable resource.
 Exchanges of kindness and social capital, not just money.”
 This is a great point and one I find is most common online when you begin to establish yourself.
 Bloggers and people on social networks start to share information and link to each other, when they find the other person is useful.
 This benefits everyone in terms of content, link sharing, promotion and relationships.
 This may not directly result in income, but it is definitely social capital.

 - Create a positive impression of your brand.
 “The web is a giant reputation system“.
 You need to be aware of what impression you create online.
-One author who went off at a review on Twitter is still known online for her bad behaviour, and it has definitely damaged her reputation.
+One author who went off at a review on Twitter is still known online for her bad behavior, and it has definitely damaged her reputation.
 The web has a way of retaining all these things, so just be careful.
 Over time, your online reputation will build, so keep it positive.

 - Have a relationship with the customer long before the sale.
 Start establishing relationships now with readers and when your first/next book is launched, you will have an interested audience.
 You can't expect people to be interested immediately otherwise.
 “Nobody minds buying, but everyone hates getting sold to”.
 So don't sell to people, just establish a relationship and then have something to offer them in time.